The Science of Snoring: Is Snoring Genetic?

 A person’s anatomy can have a big impact on whether they snore or not.
 One key is the way a person’s nose and throat line up.
 If someone has a narrow passage in their throat where air needs to get through, they are more likely to snore.

-People with extra tissue in the back of their throats or big adenoids also tend to be at a higher risk of snoring.
+People with extra tissue in the back of their throats or enlarged tongues or adenoids also tend to be at a higher risk of snoring.

 The same goes for people with long uvulas, which hang in the back of the throat.